(Check out all University of Arizona outreach opportunities at: http://uaforyou.arizona.edu/)

 Education internships Our students' interests are varied, and the internship opportunities are just as diverse.For your convenience, we've listed some community organizations that may interest you.

 Leadership Pathways to Career Project & Volunteer Handbook Attention Community Agencies!
 Are you looking for a resource to help structure your experience with UA student volunteers?
 Here is a tool that helps build leadership qualities while undergraduates students are volunteering at non-profit organizations.
 College students often seek work and volunteer experiences that will help them develop their career skill sets.
 This resource provides the ability for your agency to tailor experiences to help your volunteers improve leadership skills.

 The STEM Learning Center serves as a hub of Science,Technology, Engineering and Math resources.
 It acts both as an outreach facility and in support of improved STEM learning on campus and in the greater community.
-The College of Education serves as one of the center's five campus partners.
+The College of Education serves as one of the center's four campus partners.

 Hosting Mentors: Handbooks Hosting mentors at your school is a fulfilling experience.
 Bringing college students together with your secondary students can have long-lasting impact that positively influences your students.
 The handbooks are meant to help you coordinate how best to host the mentors at your school.
 The handbooks outline how to choose your coordinator, how to prepare orientation materials for the mentors, as well as provide you with reproducibles for use by your coordinator.

 Here's an opportunity to learn more about education outside of the classroom — and get paid internships at the same time!
 Lindsey Interns build leadership and management skills through real-world experiences via public outreach programs, museums, and educational learning centers in various Tucson school districts.
 Funding is awarded per semester and varies based on graduate or undergraduate internships.